chmem

 -z, --zone

-Select the memory ZONE where to set the specified RANGE, SIZE,
+Select the memory ZONE where to set the specified RANGE, SIZE, or

-will be set online to the zone Movable, if possible.
+set online to the zone Movable, if possible.

 -h, --help